Biethi/documentation/cloudserver.md

 ---

+### Install Nextcloud snap

+Install the Nextcloud snap package and you should be good to go.

+  sudo snap install nextcloud

 ### Initialize the nextcloud users

 To initialize the Nextcloud users open the server IP in a web browser.
 The Nextcloud interface should be displayed and prompt you to add an administrator user.
 Just enter the initial user name and a password.
 This will create the user and all needed files and folders in the system.